 The game is played over 2 rounds, a round ends when the last burrito bruise has been handed out.
 The winner of the first round is the one with most points and is then given the Fear Me Badge.
 The game is then reset and round 2 begins.
 If the player who has the Fear Me Badge wins again, they are the overall winner of the game, if another play wins that player then has to have a duel with the Fear Me Badge holder to determine the winner.

-Overall, it is a very simple game to set up and play.
-You will need a room with a bit of space to play and make sure any breakables or valuables are removed (pictures, glasses of water, granny etc.) as whilst the burritos and soft and squidgy foam they are being thrown around the room.
+Overall, Throw Throw Burrito is a very simple game to set up and play.
+You will need a room with a bit of space to play and make sure any breakables or valuables are removed (pictures, glasses of water, granny etc.) as whilst the burritos and soft and squidgy foam they are being thrown around the room and could easily knock something over.
 With gameplay of around 15 to 20 minutes it is a quick and easy game to play, no questions need to be answered and the only thing players have to think about is their strategy when going into battle.

 The battles are lots of fun and the more space and more players you have the better they are.
 We love the fact the rules contain small room and two player variants.
 It even has rules for if you want to combine two copies of the game for more players and adding in more burritos.

-The game is simple to understand, and we all enjoyed getting into battles, the kids more so (especially when trying to take out the adults).
-It is a fantastic fun game for all the family to get involved with and enjoy and definitely an excellent way to get the kids off the screens.
+The game is simple to understand, and we all enjoyed getting into battles, the kids more so (especially when trying to take out the adults – the look of maniac happiness on their faces is quite frightening).
+It is a fantastic fun game for all the family to get involved with, enjoy and definitely an excellent way to get the kids off the screens.